vindeolal/springboot-inventory/README.md

 # Inventory System
-Simple springboot app for CURD operations on an inventory system.
+Simple spring-boot application for `CURD` operations in an inventory system.
+Application uses `H2 database` for data persistence into memory and `swagger` to expose APIs for testing and documenting.